 - Google’s interested in conversational context for its STT engine.

 In the grand world of speech to text, dictation — at least as attorney’s think of dictation — takes a very distant place.
 The reality is that most Android consumers will never use their Android devices with the intent of dictating long, legalese-filled, memos and diatribes.
 The true purpose, at least in the STT world according to Google, is to translate and send short bursts of text (think text messages or Twitter updates — 140 characters), rather than lengthier discourses.

 When STT accomplishes that goal, 95% or more of users are happy.

 The conversation is the important factor

 Those happy users, sending short bursts of messages, is what Google’s trying to capture.
-Google’s Hummingbird search update is all about conversational searches rather than Boolean-like queries.
-So, similarly, STT tries to capture the same elements.
+Google’s search engine is all about conversational elements, as opposed to choppy keyword searches.